How does Foundation program fulfill both our own and others’ wishes?

 How much will it cost?

-The cost is $60 a month to become a monthly member which also includes all General Program Classes at Odiyana Center and its branches, most day courses/workshops and some retreats at the Center, and discounts on empowerments and other special events.
+The cost is $60 a month to become a monthly member which also includes all General Program Classes at Odiyana Center and its branches, most day courses/workshops and all retreats at the Center, and discounts on empowerments and other special events.